 Download the best budget app to help you save money, budget for upcoming expenses and also avoid the fines.
 We’ve used these apps to avoid paying overdraft fees, pay down debt and build our savings, and you can too.
 Getting in control of finances is one of the biggest new year resolutions, and using your phone to keep you on track makes it easier than ever to create a budget and stick to it.

 Finding a good budget is no small task, but with these budgeting and money apps for iPhone and Android, you can keep your finances in check during 2019.
 You can use these budgeting apps to turn your iPhone or Android into a personal finance advisor that can help you know when to spend money, identify where you waste money.

-There’s no need to spend an hour every day working on a budget when the best personal finance apps automate much of it and help you quickly learn habits and alert you to costly money mistakes before they happen.
+The best personal finance apps automate much of the process and help you quickly learn habits and alert you to costly money mistakes before they happen.

 - Mint Budgeting App